mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 `func (receiver-info) name(parameter-list) (return-types) { body }`.
 `receiver-info` is a name followed by the instance type for the method.
 Note that there are three pairs of parentheses.
-If the method has only one return value, the last pair of parentheses can be omitted.
+If the method has only one return type and it is unnamed, the last pair of parentheses can be omitted.

+Methods must defined in a source file for the same package that defines their receiver type.

 In most programming languages that support methods, the method body refers to the receiver using a keyword like `this` or `self`.
 In Go the method signature specifies the name by which the receiver will be referenced.

+Often the receiver name is the lowercase first letter of its type.
-In the example that follows, the name is `p`.
+For example, the receiver in the method below is `p`.

-To call a method, specify the receiver, followed by a dot, the method name, and the argument list.
-For example,

 ```go
 // Add a method to the type "pointer to a Person struct".